Confinement performance predictions for a high field axisymmetric tandem mirror: Identification of an optimized end plug with tandem mirror POPCONs

 \subsection{Identifying operating points with model end plugs}

-With the components of the POPCON system of equations \eqref{eq:popcon_sys} defined, it is possible to solve for the required heating and fueling at each location in ($n_c$, $T_{ic}$) space for a given set of end plug radial density profiles and engineering parameters.
+With the components of the POPCON system of equations \eqref{eq:popcon_sys} defined, it is possible to solve for the required heating and fuelling at each location in ($n_c$, $T_{ic}$) space for a given set of end plug radial density profiles and engineering parameters.
 POPCONs with simplified end plugs were solved to establish target parameters for the end plug to be simulated with RealTwin.
-In these simplified end plugs, the density profile was taken to be flat, the ion directed fraction of $P_{\mathrm{RF}}$ was taken to be $80\%$, and the end plug and central cell parameters shown in Table \ref{tbl:popcon_scoping_plug} were used.
-End plug parameters were taken to be fixed besides the plasma radius through the mirror throat $a_m$ and the average density within the plug $\langle n \rangle$ which were varied to determine a target operating range.
-The central field was increased until either the number of alpha gyroradii across the plasma radius $N_\alpha > 5$ defined using:
+In these simplified end plugs, the density profile was taken to be flat, the ion directed fraction of $P_{\mathrm{RF}}$ was taken to be $80\%$.
+End plug parameters were taken to be fixed besides the plasma radius through the mirror throat $a_m$.
+The central cell field was increased until either the number of alpha gyroradii across the plasma radius $N_\alpha > 5$ defined using: